 Section 301.
 The county executive; election; term; qualifications.
 The executive branch of county government shall be administered by the county executive who shall be elected from the county at large.
-His or her term of office shall begin with the first day of January next following his or her election and shall be for four years, except that the term of the county executive elected in nineteen hundred sixty shall be for three years.
-At the time of his or her election and throughout his or her term of office he or she shall be a qualified elector of the county.
-He or she shall devote his or her whole time to the duties of his or her office and shall hold no other public office, except as provided in section three hundred seven hereof.
+HisHis or her term of office shall begin with the first day of January next following hishis or her election and shall be for four years, except that the term of the county executive elected in nineteen hundred sixty shall be for three years.
+At the time of hishis or her election and throughout hishis or her term of office hehe or she shall be a qualified elector of the county.
+HeHe or she shall devote hishis or her whole time to the duties of hishis or her office and shall hold no other public office, except as provided in section three hundred seven hereof.

-Section 302.
 Powers and duties.
-The county executive, in addition to any other powers and duties provided by this charter shall:
+The county executive, in addition to any other powers and Section 302. duties provided by this charter shall: